St. Louis Roof Replacement

 Considerations

-Costs 15-20% more than standard architectural shingles, but insurance premium discounts of 15-28% typically offset the difference within 3-5 years.
+Costs 15-20% more than standard architectural shingles, but carrier-recognized material credits or discounts typically offset the difference within 3-5 years.
 Most Missouri carriers offer the discount on verified Class 4 installations.

 Standing Seam Metal